-First, in light of (R2), our $H$-field $H$ better be sufficiently rich from the outset, say Liouville closed and~$\upo$-free.
+First, in light of (R2), our $H$-field $H$ had better be sufficiently rich from the outset, say Liouville closed and~$\upo$-free.
 Here, the property of {\it $\upo$-freeness}\/ is a certain first-order condition about linear differential equations of order $2$, satisfied by $\T$, which plays a crucial role in~[ADH].
-With an eye towards factorizations over the complexification $K = H [\imag]$ of $H$, we also assume that $K$ is \textit{$1$-linearly newtonian}\/: each quasilinear equation~$y' + fy = g$ ($f, g \in K$) has a solution $y\prec 1$ in $K$.
+With an eye towards factorizations over the complexification $K = H [\imag]$ of $H$, we also assume that $K$ is \textit{$1$-linearly newtonian}\/: each quasilinear equation~$y' + fy = g$ ($f, g \in K$) has a solution $y\preceq 1$ in $K$.
 Minor assumptions are that the constant field of $H$ is archimedean and the derivation of~$H$ is \textit{small} in the sense that $h \prec 1 \Rightarrow h' \prec 1$ for all $h \in H$.
 Both conditions hold for $H=\T$ and any Hardy field.

 Since our aim is to solve quasilinear equations that do not already have a~solution in $H$, we will further assume that $H$ is \textit{not}\/ newtonian.
 This hypothesis yields a quasilinear hole~$(Q, 1, \hat b)$ in $H$, that is, a quasilinear equation~$Q (y) = 0$, $y \prec 1$ and a solution $\hat b \notin H$ thereof in some immediate extension of $H$.
-We call such a hole \textit{minimal} if $Q$ has minimal complexity (among all holes in $H$), and we say that it is \textit{special} if $\hat b$ is a pseudo-limit of a pseudo-cauchy sequence in $H$ exhibiting a power-type rate of pseudo-convergence.
+We call such a hole \textit{minimal} if $Q$ has minimal complexity (among all holes in $H$), and we say that it is \textit{special} if $\hat b$ is a pseudolimit of a pseudocauchy sequence in $H$ exhibiting a power-type rate of pseudoconvergence.